Ezhumalai-castellanre/lppmrentals/AMENITIES_MAP_FEATURE.md

 The Amenities Map feature provides an interactive map view for property details, showing nearby amenities like restaurants, shopping centers, schools, transportation, parks, and healthcare facilities.
 This feature helps potential tenants understand the convenience and lifestyle benefits of a property's location.

-**NEW: AI-Powered Content Generation** - The feature now integrates with Google's Gemini AI to automatically generate compelling descriptions and dynamic location captions.

 ## Features

 ### 🗺️ Interactive Map